Southern Oregon University: History

 "Southern Oregon State Normal School" closed at the end of the school year and remained shuttered until state funding was reestablished in 1925.
-The state restarted Southern Oregon State Normal School in Ashland on 24 acres at its current location in 1926.
+The state restarted Southern Oregon State Normal School in Ashland on 24 acre at its current location in 1926.
 The first building on the new campus was Churchill Hall, named for the college's president, Julius A. Churchill.
 Ashland residents passed the "Normal School Site Bonds" to purchase the campus property and the legislature approved $175,000 to build the new facility, which now serves as SOU's administrative building.
 Inlow Hall at Eastern Oregon University was built from a copy of the building plans for Churchill Hall, designed by architect John Bennes in the Renaissance style.
 In 1932, the Oregon State Board of Higher Education renamed the institute Southern Oregon Normal School (SONS).

 The school's speech and drama professor, Angus Bowmer, staged a Fourth of July production of Shakespeare's "Merchant of Venice" in 1935, launching what would become the Oregon Shakespeare Festival.

 The college received full accreditation from the American Association of Teachers Colleges in 1939, and Oregon Governor Charles A. Sprague signed a bill changing the institution's name to Southern Oregon College of Education (SOCE).

 Elmo N. Stevenson, for whom the Stevenson Union was later named, took over as president in 1946, and rebuilt the school's enrollment from a low of 45 at the close of World War II to nearly 800 less than three years after his arrival.
 He became the institution's longest-serving president to date, retiring in 1969 from what had been renamed Southern Oregon College (SOC) in 1956, reflecting more diverse course offerings.

 The institution was renamed Southern Oregon State College (SOSC) in 1975 and became "Southern Oregon University" in 1997.
 The campus now includes 175 acre with modern facilities, enrollment of more than 6,000 students and more than 1,100 degrees conferred annually.